Automated Data Augmentations for Graph Classification: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed GraphAug method on both synthetic graph datasets and six datasets from the TUDatasets benchmark \cite{Morris+2020}.
-We show that in various graph classification tasks, GraphAug can consistently outperform previous graph augmentation methods, including commonly used uniform transformation based methods \cite{you2020graph, rong2020DropEdge} and mixup \cite{wang2021graph}.
+In this section, we evaluate the proposed GraphAug method on two synthetic graph datasets and seven benchmark datasets.
+We show that in various graph classification tasks, GraphAug can consistently outperform previous graph augmentation methods.
 In addition, we conduct extensive ablation studies to evaluate the contributions of some components in GraphAug.